 When I was a kid, a sandwich, billed as "Hamburg Barbeque", was wildly popular for a decade or so.
-It was served at a grammar school fair, at Church functions, wedding receptions, etc. The aroma of it could be frequently detected wafting throughout the development - where I resided.
+It was served at a grammar school fair, Church functions, wedding receptions, etc. Its aroma of it could be frequently detected wafting throughout the development - where I resided.
 The original recipe follows.

 In a 12 inch skillet, brown the ground beef and onion in butter or oil.
 If the ground beef yields a ton of grease, remove it by draining the beef/onion mixture with a slotted spoon.
 Place the drained beef/onion into a dish, then discard the grease from the skillet.
 Return the ground beef/onion mixture to the skillet.

 Combine the ground beef/onion mixture with ketchup, vinegar, sugar, mustard and Worcestershire.
 Stir.
 Add salt and pepper to taste.
 Simmer over a low flame until most of the moisture evaporates.
 Stir frequently.
 Serve with potato chips and flagons of birch beer.